rdparker/gazer-color/readme.md

 ### Arbitrary watch tasks with npm run

-If you haven't read substack's [post describing lightweight build steps with `npm run`](http://substack.net/task_automation_with_npm_run), I'll give you a moment to get up to speed.

 Here's how you might use `gazer-color` to run a build task every time a file
 changes: